 Carolina Friends/Durham Early School

 Want a fun way to unwind from your schoolwork and be minutes away from campus?
 Come play and work with the children at Durham Early School!
 These students ages 3-6 adore Duke students and Duke students love them right back!
 Re-live your childhood as you engage with these lively, inquisitive, and passionate beings as they go about their daily work and play.
 Add to your empirical knowledge base as you observe and work with young children – – helpful to you as a future doctor or neuroscientist or teacher or sociologist or psychologist or lawyer or parent or aunt/uncle!
 Learn important skills from professional teachers as you observe their interactions with our students.
-This progressive pre-K and kindergarten Quaker school models the highest standards in the field of early childhood education and seeks 15 Preschool/Kindergarten Teacher Assistants.
+The time spent with us can be helpful too if you need recommendations for work or graduate school.
 The Early School Assistant Teachers will observe, play, and build relationships with children ages three to six years old, gaining essential knowledge of child development and making a connection between theory and practice.
 Responsibilities include supporting children’s work and play at different centers; helping children with clean-up; promoting language development through questions and conversation; reading picture books to children; and performing other light tasks as requested by a teacher.
 Students should have some experience working with young children; enjoy the company of young children; have an interest in child development; and discern how to interact and play with a child while remaining the adult.
-Positions are currently available Monday-Friday, 9:00 am-12:00 pm, 12:00-2:30 pm or 2:30-5:30 pm. each semester (September-December and January-May).
+Positions are currently available Monday-Friday, 9:00 am-12:00 pm, 12:00-2:30 pm (rest time) or 2:30-5:30 pm. each semester (September-December and January-May).
 Time commitment: 2.5-12 hours/week. $12/hour.
-Contact; Cesanne Berry, firstname.lastname@example.org, 919-286-7795.
+Contact; Cesanne Berry, email@example.com, 919-286-7795.

 Emily Krzyzewski Center